benjaminRomano/android-fault-visualizer/docs/how-it-works.md

 }
 ```

-To ensure representative disk I/O is captured, the app is force-stopped (`am force-stop`) and the page cache is flushed (`setprop sys.drop_caches 3`) before the recording begins.
+To ensure representative disk I/O is captured, the app is force-stopped (`am force-stop`) and the page cache is flushed (SDK < 31: `echo 3 > /proc/sys/vm/drop_caches`, SDK ≥ 31: `setprop perf.drop_caches 3`) before the recording begins.
 Disk I/O occurring can be sanity checked by inspecting thread states.
 Throughout the threads of the app should be orange sections which corresponds to "Uninterruptible Sleep", which is approximately equivalent to disk I/O.

 ![trace](../images/disk-io.png)